 Web Stories Specifics

 From a technical standpoint, each Web Story basically is an AMP property, hence it needs to adhere to all of the existing framework specifications to be eligible for display in Google Search, or Discover apps.

 Tip!
 To ensure the Web Story is in fact a valid AMP, consider testing it using Google’s AMP Test tool.

 Another required aspect in the Web Story’s visual content is its metadata, which is what actually enables Google to index the content and make it available for browsing to other people.

 Here, since Web Stories are AMP properties, as already mentioned herein, the supplied metadata must comply with a range of specifications, too.

-Quite predictably, all of this puts a lot of pressure on publishers to not only create visually appealing and engaging content, but also deliver it to viewers via technically valid AMPs, to have them eligible for indexing and display on Google’s properties.
+Quite predictably, all of this puts a lot of pressure on publishers to not only create visually appealing and engaging content, like infographics, or else, but also deliver it to viewers via technically valid AMPs, to have them eligible for indexing and display on Google’s properties.